heroku/cowboy/manual/cowboyku_req.md

 > This function can be called repeatedly until a `done` tuple
 > is returned, indicating the body has been fully received.
 >
-> Cowboy will properly handle chunked transfer-encoding by
+> Cowboyku will properly handle chunked transfer-encoding by
 > default.
 If any other transfer-encoding or content-encoding
 > has been used for the request, custom decoding functions
 > can be used.
 They must be specified using `init_stream/4`.
 >
-> After the body has been streamed fully, Cowboy will remove
+> After the body has been streamed fully, Cowboyku will remove
 > the transfer-encoding header from the `Req` object, and add
 > the content-length header if it wasn't already there.